cjolowicz/cookiecutter-hypermodern-python/docs/guide.rst

 The API documentation is generated from docstrings and type annotations using the autodoc_ and napoleon_ extensions.

+The ``requirements.txt`` pins the build dependencies for the Sphinx documentation.
+This file is necessary
-The ``requirements.txt`` is necessary because Read the Docs currently does not support installing development dependencies using Poetry's lock file.
+because Read the Docs currently does not support installing development dependencies using Poetry's lock file.
-You need to update this file manually, whenever you upgrade Sphinx or its extensions.
-For the sake of brevity and maintainability, only direct dependencies are listed.
+For the sake of brevity and maintainability, only direct dependencies are included.

+When newer versions of the build dependencies become available, Dependabot_ will update the requirements file and submit a pull request.
+Ensure the requirements match Poetry's lock file, whenever you add, upgrade, or remove a Sphinx extension or Sphinx itself.

 .. _`The docs session`: